VS800624/javaScript_practice_and_revise/README.md

 You give a function to another function, and that function will "call it back" when needed.

 1. Function that is passed on as argument to another function is called callback function.
-2. setTimeout helps turn JS which is single threaded and synchronous into asynchronous.
+2. setTimeout allows JavaScript (which is single-threaded and synchronous) to schedule tasks asynchronously using the event loop and callback queue."
 3. Event listeners can also invoke closures with scope.
 4. Event listeners consume a lot of memory which can potentially slow down the website therefore it is good practice to remove if it is not used